D3lt4lph4/papers/docs/imagedetection/yolo.md

 ## Brief

-YOLO is a novel approach for the object detection in images.
-The main difference with the previous approaches is that it is a one-shot detector, meaning you only do one pass to get all of your boxes with labels on the images.
-The counter part to that approach is the limited number of possible detections on one image (potentially up to 98 boxes on the PASCOL VOC version of the network) but in the trade, the number of fps max is greatly improved (up to 45 fps on a Titan X GPU) and the mAP is good at 63,4% on the PASCAL VOC 2007 dataset.
-It is also to be noted there is a smaller version of the network which goes up to 150 fps but at the cost of a loss in the mAP (52,7%).
+YOLO is part of the one shot detectors, meaning that it only does one pass on the images to output all the detections.
+The obvious advantage in this method is to speed up the computation and to increase the frame being processed by second.
+The downside of this method is to have mAP a bit under the top classifiers (not always true).

 ## How Does It Work

-The architecture of the network is quite simple (some details are unclear when it comes to the size of the boxes).
+The architecture of the network is quite simple, it is a series of convolutional layers followed by fully connected layers.

-The following diagram taken from the article shows the layers of the network:
+The following diagram shows the layers of the network:

 [YOLO architecture](https://raw.githubusercontent.com/D3lt4lph4/papers/master/docs/images/imagedetection/yolo/network.png "YOLO")

-The network is a classical series of convolutional and pooling layers (pooling not shown on the diagram) followed by two fully connected layers.

-The important part of the network is the last fully connected layer which contains all the information.
-Basically it is of size SxSx(B*5+C), so in the diagram 7x7x30.
-The S is the granularity of your output, B the number of bounding boxes and C the number of classes.
+The main idea is to have a grid of boxes to cover all the image being processed.
+The last layer contains all the boxes, coordinates and classes.
+This way you can cover the whole image with a pre-defined set of boxes.

 ## Results